Accessibility Evaluation

 Outcome: Failed

-Findings: The sentence 'Any terms with a specific definition used in this statement, are highlighted in italics and are explained in the Glossary section.' can be found on the page colour-of-money.co.uk/privacy-and-cookie-policy.
+Findings: The sentence 'Any terms with a specific definition used in this statement, are highlighted in italics and are explained in the Glossary section.' can be found on the page https://colour-of-money.co.uk/privacy-and-cookie-policy.
 Only users who can see the page can tell if the text is in italics.
 Because of this, users who cannot see the page do not know which term can be found in the Glossary.
 Ensure that information or instructions are not dependent on the sensory characteristics of an element, such as shape, size, location, or sound.

 1.3.4 Orientation (Level AA)